andrefreitas/feup-lgp-museusoaresdosreis/readme.md

 ```
 mysql -u root -p
 CREATE USER 'museusoaresreis'@'localhost' IDENTIFIED BY 'fhhjg54dfghu6';
-GRANT ALL PRIVILEGES ON museusoaresreis_development.* To 'museusoaresreis'@'hostname'
+GRANT ALL PRIVILEGES ON museusoaresreis_development.* To 'museusoaresreis'@'localhost';
-GRANT ALL PRIVILEGES ON museusoaresreis_test.* To 'museusoaresreis'@'hostname'
+GRANT ALL PRIVILEGES ON museusoaresreis_test.* To 'museusoaresreis'@'localhost';
-GRANT ALL PRIVILEGES ON museusoaresreis_production.* To 'museusoaresreis'@'hostname'
+GRANT ALL PRIVILEGES ON museusoaresreis_production.* To 'museusoaresreis'@'localhost';
 ```